 Box 3: “It will be a disaster”.

-In this way, she can see if her pupils know how competent they are.
+In this way, she can see if her students know how competent they are.

 Teacher Liesbet made an evaluation form in which pupils assess themselves as well.
-In this form, the pupils hang their name besides the smiley the correspond with their feeling:
+In this form, the students hang their name next to the smiley the correspond with their feeling:

 Green smiley: I clearly got it

 Yellow smiley: I still have some difficulties

 Red smiley: It’s too hard.

 In this way, she knows on which aspects she has to focus in the next lesson

 2. Flipping the classroom